marcwebbie/.emacs.d/README.md

    [Technomancy's better-defaults package](https://github.com/technomancy/better-defaults),
    and then dig through this repo for useful nuggets, instead of forking it directly.

- * Start by reading up on all the cool stuff in key-bindings.el.

  * Autocomplete using hippie-expand with `C-.` (autocomplete entire lines with `C-:`)

  * On a mac, the Meta key `M` is bound to Command.